-10.1 Children with a Social Worker
+12.1 Children with a Social Worker

 Advice and guidance is available from the VCET - Strategic Lead for the Education of Children with a Social Worker.
-Due regard will be given by Headlands School to the non-statutory guidance DfE Guidance: Promoting the education of children with a Social Worker, Virtual School Head role extension, June 2022.
-The DSL will maintain records and details of children who have a Social Worker and where possible, where there has been previous involvement of a Social Worker.
+Due regard will be given by Fran Westcott to the non-statutory guidance DfE Guidance, 'Promoting the education of children with a social worker and children in kinship care arrangements: virtual school head role extension' (DfE, March 2024)

+The DSL will maintain records and details of children who have a Social Worker and Children in Kinship Care and where possible, where there has been previous involvement of a Social Worker.
 The DSL will liaise with staff as appropriate to ensure relevant information is shared and that there is a consistency of approach and support.

-In turn, this will inform support and decision making to promote positive outcomes spanning attainment and progress as well as pastoral and safeguarding considerations (for example, responding to unauthorised absence and provision of pastoral and/or academic support).
+In turn, this will inform support and decision making to promote positive outcomes spanning attainment and progress as well as pastoral and safeguarding considerations (for example, responding to attendance concerns and provision of pastoral and/or academic support).
 The DSL will ensure that the allocated Social Worker is kept informed, as appropriate, of any concerns / significant events.
-Headlands School will support the work of partner agencies and Social Workers.
+Fran Westcott will support the work of partner agencies and Social Workers.

-10.2 Children who are LGBTQ

-The fact that a child or a young person may be LGBTQ is not in itself an inherent risk factor for harm, however, Headlands School recognises that children who are LGBTQ or are perceived by other children to be LGBTQ (whether they are or not) can be targeted by other children or others within the wider community - in person and online.
+12.2 Children who are Lesbian, Gay, Bisexual, or Gender Questioning The fact that a child or a young person may be LGBTQ is not in itself an inherent risk factor for harm, however, Headlands School recognises that children who are LGBTQ or are perceived by other children to be LGBTQ (whether they are or not) can be targeted by other children or others within the wider community - in person and online.

 Furthermore, it is recognised that risks can be compounded where children who are LGBTQ lack a trusted adult with whom they can be open.
-LGBTQ is included within our RSHE curriculum and our staff will endeavour to reduce the additional barriers faced and provide a safe space for children to speak out or share any concerns.
+LGBTQ is included within our PSHE curriculum, and our staff will endeavour to reduce the additional barriers faced and provide a safe space for children to speak out or share any concerns.

-This approach is underpinned by the school wide commitment to inclusion and a zero-tolerance approach to any form of child-on-child abuse and prejudicial / discriminatory behaviour(s) including Transphobic behavior.
+This approach is underpinned by the school wide commitment to inclusion and a zerotolerance approach to any form of child-on-child abuse and prejudicial / discriminatory behaviour(s).